Luming-L/ProjectNew/Reference/Houle.md

 PRDM9 expression level
 Reccuently mutated regions: First we select regions where at least 2 SNVs were located with 100bp from each other across all tumor samples.
 Then we concentrate on a subset of regions that have at least one mutation existing in 5% samples.
 ## process
-linear regression: maybe for each region, use the number of mutations in it to
+linear regression: maybe for each region, use the number of mutations in it to quantify.
 ## output
-a p-value for each region tested.
+obtain a p-value for each region.
 We found 49% regions are significantly related to PRDM9 expression
 # PRDM9 binding motif analysis
 # Odds rations calculations

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgzMzE4MTg1NywxOTE2OTY3ODEzLC01ND
+eyJoaXN0b3J5IjpbLTcyMzA4OTgwMiwxOTE2OTY3ODEzLC01ND
 A5MDY3NTIsLTIxNDM3Njk4OSwtMTEzMTIzODUyNSwyMTIxODcx
 MDIzLDg5NzAxOTU1NiwtMTQ0MTM3ODEwM119
 -->